Skip to main content

 British/Irish Rhode Island colonists

-Reed, Samson, Layton
+Reed, Layton

 British/Irish North Carolina colonists